mheri613/mheri613/README.md

   <br />
 </div>

-I just learned programming last year and I'm very interested in php and python languages. but I still have a lot of time to study.
+I just learned programming last year and I'm very interested in css and python languages. but I still have a lot of time to study.
 Remember... learning when you are young is like carving on stone and learning when you are old is like painting on water 😇.

 #### 🧡 &nbsp;&nbsp;My passions